 GENDER EQUALITY ADVOCATE | WRITER & RESEARCHER | BUSINESS DEVELOPMENT CONSULTANT

 Nicola Jones-Crossley has recently relocated to Vancouver, Canada after living in Bangkok, Thailand for 5 years.
-She is seeking ways to add value to organisations drawing on her diverse global background.
+She is currently working as Business Development Manager for Futurpreneur Canada and always seeks new ways to add value to organisations drawing on her diverse global background.

 While based in Bangkok, Nicola was the Founding Director of AKIN ASIA - a community organisation that promotes and celebrates female leadership.
 In this role Nicola led a small team coordinating a global network and facilitating women-led panel discussions, networking events and professional development workshops.